treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 `vagrant list-commands`.
 ```

 **NOTE**: At the end of this section, when you successfully installed `vagrant` and configured `cli`.
-Execute `vagrant global-status` command and post the code of your terminal to the [Gitter chat](https://gitter.im/treehouses/Lobby).
+Execute `vagrant global-status` command and post the code of your terminal to the [Discord #seednest channel](https://discord.com/channels/1079980988421132369/1081433296333963274).

 ## Useful Links